k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 For more information about each connector, read the connector's Readme file.

-### Customized Table's Flows - Implementation Guidelines
+### Customized Table Flows - Implementation Guidelines

-The customized table's flows are Broadway flows.
+The customized table flows are Broadway flows.
 These flows must be added under the Shared Objects in the Project tree.

 #### Extract Flow